How To Use French Wire & Wire Guardians in Jewellery Making

 The breaking point almost always occurs at points of high stress, somewhere near the end, were the thread meets the clasp.

-So when making jewellery at home or producing items to sell, it’s worth considering ‘extra measures’ of security, wire guardians give your designs an extended lifespan.
+So when making jewellery at home or producing items to sell, it’s worth considering ‘extra measures’ of security.
+Wire Guardians & French Wire give your designs that extended lifespan.

 The most commonly used material for bead stringing is unquestionably Nylon Coated Wire.
 Nylon Coated Wire is by design a pretty hardy material and will go the distance on its own without reinforcement, but once the Nylon wears off and the wire is exposed it will most certainly rust and break.